EU Deadline In Franco-British Fishing Row Set To Expire - UrduPoint

 EU Deadline In Franco-British Fishing Row Set To Expire

-An EU deadline for Britain to grant licences to French fishing boats is set to expire on Friday with Paris threatening legal action unless a last-minute compromise can be found
+An EU deadline for Britain to grant licences to dozens of French fishing boats will expire on Friday, probably without a final breakthrough in talks, despite France's threat to seek European legal action

+"This is a technical process based on evidence rather than deadlines," a UK government spokesman said.

-France's Europe Minister Clement Beaune held out the possibility of Britain granting "a few dozen more as a gesture of goodwill" which would means talk could continue.
+But France's Europe Minister Clement Beaune held out the possibility of Britain granting "a few dozen more as a gesture of goodwill," which would mean talks could continue, and the European Commission said it was hoping for a breakthrough later Friday.

-"If they stick to their guns, then we will ask the European Commission to begin a legal complaint," he told the Franceinfo radio station on Friday morning.
+"If they stick to their guns, then we will ask the European Commission to begin a legal complaint," Beaune told Franceinfo radio on Friday.

+British Environment Secretary George Eustice held talks with EU Environment Commissioner Virginijus Sinkevicius on Friday.

+"Intensive technical discussions over recent days have been constructive, however they have not yet reached their conclusion," the UK spokesperson said.

+"Our position remains that vessels must provide sufficient evidence of historic fishing activity in order to receive a licence." - Relations sink - In Brussels, an EU spokeswoman said talks with Britain were underway and the goal is still to reach a deal Friday.

+"Where we are is that on both sides, on the European Commission and UK, we have agreed that we have this mutual commitment to end these discussions for the successful outcome today," Vivian Loonela said.

-France and Britain have clashed repeatedly this year over fishing, migrants crossing the Channel, post-Brexit trade arrangements, and the sale of submarines to Australia.
+France and Britain have clashed repeatedly this year over fishing as well as migrants crossing the Channel, post-Brexit trade arrangements, and the sale of submarines to Australia.

-London briefly deployed two navy gunboats in May when dozens of French trawlers massed in front of the island of Jersey to protest the licensing problems, prompting France to send two coastal patrol vessels.

-French fishermen held another brief protest last month, blocking ferries and freight traffic through the Channel Tunnel.

 "The problem with the British government is that it does not do what it says," French President Emmanuel Macron told a news conference on Thursday, just weeks after he accused British Prime Minister Boris Johnson of having a "not serious" approach on tackling migration.